Colosseum tours underground: why you should consider booking this tour

 If you’re curious enough and want to recreate the blood-boiling exhilaration, fear, and anticipation that characterized the spectacular Roman battles, then an exploration of the underbelly makes a Colosseum underground tour worth it.

-The underground tour also gives you an excellent opportunity to marvel at the network of hydraulic elevators, which really show off the Ancient Romans’ innovativeness.
+The Colosseum with underground tour also gives you an excellent opportunity to marvel at the network of hydraulic elevators, which really show off the Ancient Romans’ innovativeness.

 What does the Colosseum underground tour include ?